logiceditor-com/le-dsl-fsm/README.md

 **TODO: document!**

-## Some additional remarks on the design and implementation
+## Some additional remarks on the implementation

 ### On performance